pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 journey from Madrid to San Diego could be thought of as a journey of _conquest_.
 Isn't this the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?
 Obviously, this is not what we have in mind.
-The difference is that we are not <span lang="es">conquistadores</span> and we are not trying to create an [<span lang="es">encomienda</span>][encomienda] system[^citizen_science] here!
+The difference is that we are not [conquistadores]{lang=es} and we are not trying to create an [[encomienda]{lang=es}][encomienda] system[^citizen_science] here!
 In fact, the struggles and inequities of the current system are the very things from which we are trying to get away.
 I think there's a lesson from history here from which we should learn---and things we should not repeat.
 Groundbreaking opportunities exist to try to do things a different way.
 We have a chance to do something good here, and it is critical that we do it right.

-<span class="newthought">I want to put forward here an alternative
-approach</span> to explaining where I think we are right now by comparing our situation with a few experiences of several early groups that encountered challenges similar in principle to what we're facing at this time.
+[I want to put forward here an alternative approach]{.newthought} to explaining where I think we are right now by comparing our situation with a few experiences of several early groups that encountered challenges similar in principle to what we're facing at this time.
 Maybe it's that Cameron Neylon has me [thinking about groups][groups] lately, but these particular groups stick out in history to me[^disclaimer] because of their unique accomplishments and the effects of their shared culture despite the fact that they came together from such distinctly divergent backgrounds and points of view.

 What we're trying to accomplish with the Scholarly Commons has some striking similarities to what we know of the circumstances surrounding the venture of